vercel/next.js/docs/api-reference/next/image.md

 ### quality

+The quality of the optimized image, an integer between 1 and 100 where 100 is the best quality.
 Defaults to 75.

-The quality of the optimized image, an integer between 1 and 100 where 100 is the best quality.

 ### priority

 When true, the image will be considered high priority and [preload](https://web.dev/preload-responsive-images/).

 Should only be used when the image is visible above the fold.
+Defaults to false.

 ## Advanced Props